saifalie0907/Granite-GDP-Capstone/README.md

 ### 💡 Granite Recommendations
 💡 Granite Economic Recommendations:
  1. **Low-income countries:** Invest in human capital through education and healthcare to boost productivity and long-term growth.
-This strategy directly addresses the root causes of low GDP per capita by improving the workforce's skills and overall well-being.
+This strategy directly addresses the root causes of low GDP by improving the workforce's skills and overall well-being.

 2. **Middle-income countries:** Promote technological advancement and innovation by fostering entrepreneurship and research & development.
 This approach helps these countries move up the value chain, enhancing productivity and competitiveness, and narrowing the GDP gap with high-income nations.